-As summer approaches and we peel off layers of clothes to show our pale skin, the scary thoughts of fitting into our clothes from a few seasons ago start to enter our minds.
+As summer approaches and we peel off layers of clothes, the scary thoughts of fitting into our clothes from a few seasons ago start to enter our minds.

 For some of us this scary thought will become a reality and we will need to make a conscious effort to change our eating habits to shift those unwanted kilos.